Bhavya337-hub/WMC-4-Quidditch-Sports/README.md

 ## Project Structure

 The project follows a structured directory layout to ensure maintainability and modularity:
-- `index.ejs`: The main HTML file containing the structure of the website.
+- `index.ejs`: The main landing page containing the structure of the website.
 - `css/`: Directory for cascading style sheets.
 - `style.css`: Stylesheet defining the website authentication page using signin and register part.
 - `js/`: Directory for JavaScript files.
-  - `app.js`: Handles dynamic interactions and functionality related to the authentication part.
+- `auth.js`: Handles dynamic interactions and functionality related to the authentication part.
 - ‘match.js’: Handles dynamic interactions and functionality related to the matches handling part database.
 Starting from creating matches, updation of the matches, recent matches, upcoming matches, and many more
 - ‘user.js’: Database models to handle the user interaction part.
 - ‘Match.js’: It is a route that handles the process of transformation between the different pages.
 - `images/`: Directory for storing image assets.
 - `data/`: Directory for data files.
 - `videos`: Contains the video that runs in the background.
 - `photos/`: Subdirectory for image files.

 ## Installation